RafiaChy/always_listening/README.md

 ## Conclusion

-Thank you for understanding my commitment to delivering a top-notch Kotlin application.
+Thank you for understanding my commitment to delivering a top-notch Flutter application.
 I am dedicated to continuous improvement, and with your support, I will quickly acquire the necessary skills to implement TDD effectively.

 Let's leverage my strong suit in Flutter to create something remarkable together!